SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 The automatic commit will only commit changes in files that are currently tracked by your git repository, it will **NOT** add new files.
-So make sure that if you create new files you put them into your repository before running an experiment.
+So make sure that if you create new files to put them into your repository before running an experiment.
+Moreover, a commit will only be triggered if your working copy contains changes.
+If there are no changes detected, information about the previous commit will be added to the trajectory.

 The autocommit function is similar to calling `$ git add -u` and `$ git commit -m 'Some Message'` in your linux console!